coltonhurst/c-examples/README.md

 You can compile the code with any C compiler that supports the ISO [C90](https://www.pdf-archive.com/2014/10/02/ansi-iso-9899-1990-1/ansi-iso-9899-1990-1.pdf) standard.

-All code has been tested compiled with `gcc -std='c90'`
+All code that can be compiled has been compiled with `gcc -std='c90'`

 ### Bugs/Comments